 - Forgot I Couldn't Swim: Luigi.

 - Freudian Excuse: As the Big Boo lies down on the couch, "Doctor" Mario counsels the ghost, asking to be told about its childhood.
-Smash Cut to the Boo crying his eyes out about bullies stealing his lunch and stuffing him into lockers.Luigi: The same thing happened to ME!
+Smash Cut to the Boo crying his eyes out about bullies stealing his lunch and stuffing him into lockers.Luigi: The same thing happened to me!
 It was awful!
-Let me tell you MY story!
+Let my tell you my story!

 - The Full Name Adventures

-- Gamer Chick: Peach.
-She's shown to be playing the original Super Mario Bros. in chapter one.
+- Gamer Chick: Princess Toadstool.
+She's shown to be playing the original Super Mario Bros. in the first episode.
 And if the reactions from the Toads are any indication, she's really good at it.

 - Getting Crap Past the Radar: When Mario emerges from the pipe leading away from the castle's lava-filled basement, he pops out atop Bowser's massive cake.
-From there he spots Bowser and Peach at the altar, and his aerial view gives a nice look at Peach's ample cleavage in her low-cut wedding gown.
-A few panels later when the priest asks Peach if she does, she still has (more modest) cleavage.
+From there he spots Bowser and Toadstool at the altar, and his aerial view gives a nice look at Toadstool's ample cleavage in her low-cut wedding gown.
+A few panels later when the priest asks Toadstool if she does, she still has (more modest) cleavage.

-- Gravity Is a Harsh Mistress: The Mario Bros. emerging into Koopa Kingdom.
+- Gravity Is a Harsh Mistress: The Mario Bros. emerging out of a pipe whose exit is in a cloud.Luigi: Yikes!
+Where's the bottom?

 - In true Super Mario World style, when Yoshi gobbles a blue shell, he sprouts wings.
 The Bros. hop aboard, but in the fray, they lose track of Bowser's rocket.
 Mario and Luigi start arguing, and Mario asks Yoshi for his opinion.
 Bad idea.